yibo-geomatique/dashboard/Maps/Maps.md

 ## Map_GHS_POP_ALLCSR_2020
 * **Provenance** : The map was produced with the process CreateGHS_POP_2020_ALLCSR_reduced
 * **Usages** : The map gives an overview of the population density within all casestudy regions.

+## Map_Evolution_Building_Liverpool_2011_2021
+* **Styles** :
+* **Provenance** :This map was created using building data from the BDTOPO database spanning from 2012 to 2022 for a specific area in Strasbourg.
+* **Usages** : Quickly identify areas where there has been significant growth (by focusing on "appeared" buildings), or conversely, areas where buildings have been removed or demolished (by focusing on "disappeared").
+The split, merged and aggregated types provide information on how land use or zoning may have changed.
+For example, in developing urban areas, you might find more buildings that have been split to make way for new construction.

 ## Map-naming-policy
 The name of the map is a set of characterstrings attached with "_".